 I think he was wrong in his self-assessment.
-I'm convinced that any psychiatrist would diagnose him as a well-adjusted individual, and therein lies the horror of our situation.
+I'm convinced any psychiatrist would diagnose him as a well-adjusted individual, and therein lies the horror of our situation.
 In the modern world we have reached the point where a perfectly normal man can commit an unthinkable atrocity.
 The Germans were a normal people when they murdered millions of helpless Jews.
 Contrary to popular myth, war is not a special set of circumstances that alters behavior.
 The idea of normality is misleading since it excludes the dark side of human nature.
 All modern people are potential monsters precisely because they live in a condition of denial unknown in the simpler societies of the past.

 I think it is necessary to lose your mind in order to grasp the truth about reality.
 As more than one writer has noted, modern man lives in constant fear of a future catastrophe, oblivious to the fact that the worst has already happened.
 We fear an unconscious memory of the fall of man.
 We have lost our humanity, but also the knowledge of this loss.
 As a result, we live like mad termites, blindly consuming the environment that makes our existence possible.
 In a fugue state author Philip K. Dick gained the insight that the Roman Empire never ended.
 It merely shifted locations in space and time and is now called America.

 A symptom of our insanity can be found in our attitudes about sexuality.
 In the modern world sex masquerades as everything except what it really is—a natural function of the human body like eating and excretion.
-Sex has become a mishmash of romantic delusion, religious prohibition that begs to be violated, stereotyped role playing and the basis of a war between men and women.
+Sex has become a mishmash of romantic delusion, religious prohibition begging to be violated, stereotyped role playing and the basis of a war between men and women.
 The typical person is secretly terrified of sex and at the same time compulsively drawn to it for all the wrong reasons.
 Think of having such feelings about urination and you will see how absurdly far we have strayed from our roots in the animal kingdom.

 Sexuality is also a mystery that once served as the foundation of a nature religion.
-Modern science attempts to explain away the mystery in terms of survival of the species or the glue that holds society together, but this is utter nonsense.
+Modern science attempts to explain away the mystery in terms of survival of the species or the glue holding society together, but this is utter nonsense.
 No man ever engaged in sex with posterity on his mind.
 In sexual matters modern people are children groping in the dark and making crude jokes to conceal their ignorance.
 Only a few writers of the last two centuries have shed light upon the mystery, as if it were not worthy of exploration.
-D. H. Lawrence understood sexuality as a bridge between people that went far beyond the scope of the conscious mind.
+D. H. Lawrence understood sexuality as a bridge between people far beyond the scope of the conscious mind.
 His best novel was banned as pornography for portraying sexual relations with an innocent honesty.

 For a nihilist like me, overcoming boredom is the supreme challenge.
 Suicide is always a temptation, and I invent both mental and physical games to keep myself occupied.
 One cerebral game I often play is called "What If?"
 For instance, what if reincarnation was real, but karma was not?
 This is an interesting question because it fits nihilist philosophy and has some rather brazen implications.
 The inventors of the idea of reincarnation, ancient Hindu and Buddhist thinkers, were careful to saddle it with the notion of karma: behavior had a consequence in future lives.
 The founders of the Judeo-Christian and Muslim religions had the same motive in creating heaven and hell.